 - No issues in communicating with others.
 Just spit the snorkel out and tell your buddy about the amazing sea creatures you just saw!

 - Some users find it more difficult to get used to breathing only through their mouth

 - Jaw ache can set in for some people after long wear use (though a good quality snorkel will usually not cause you any issue)

 The success of the HEAD full face snorkel masks has spawned a number of low-cost copycat masks from little-known companies whose expertise, design and manufacturing experience are unknown.
 These off-brand products are offered at attractive prices, but their performance and the nature of any research or testing that stand behind them, if any, is completely unknown.

 Due to their massive popularity there has been a large influx of different products coming into the market.

-Some of these masks are very good and are produced by reputable companies – And some really do need to be avoided.
+Some of these masks are very good and are produced by reputable companies (Tribord, Head etc) – And some should be avoided at all cost.

 So how do you know which to buy and which to avoid?
 Well, we have written a guide to the Top 5 Best Full Face Snorkel Masks which we definitely recommend reading before purchasing.

-The masks which need to be avoided are cheaply made knock offs and unfortunately Amazon is completely rife with them.
+But in short, the masks which need to be avoided are the cheaply made knock offs and unfortunately Amazon is completely rife with them.